-Strategy 1.1 introduces incentives in housing development to ensure that the community gains nonmarket housing through development.
+Strategy 1.1 introduces incentives in housing development to ensure that the community gains non-market housing through development.

+L.

+Actions Implementation Timeline

+Action 1.1.1 Short term

-ACTIONS IMPLEMENTATION TIMELINE ACTION 1.1.1 Complete a land economics assessment to test and confirm the parameters of density bonusing, including how much density is required to achieve different levels of affordability and the most effective way to capture value through density bonusing (e.g., as a cash contribution to a priority housing reserve fund or as turnkey units).
-Short term (underway) This assessment can also test additional incentives, such as grants for DCCs and property taxes, faster approval times, and parking reductions.
-ACTION 1.1.2 Complete a parking study to identify where parking can be reduced to incentivize priority housing development.
-Short term (underway) ACTION 1.1.3 Define the level of affordability and/or unit types required to access incentives, based on local needs and incomes.
+Complete a land economics assessment to test and confirm the parameters of density bonusing, including how much density is required to achieve different levels of affordability and the most effective way to capture value through density bonusing (e.g., as a cash contribution to a priority housing reserve fund or as turnkey units).

+This assessment can also test additional incentives, such as grants for DCCs and property taxes, faster approval times, and parking reductions.

+Action 1.1.2 Short term

+Complete a parking study to identify where parking can be reduced to incentivize priority housing development.

+Action 1.1.3 Short term

+Define the level of affordability and/or unit types required to access incentives, based on local needs and incomes.
 This would include creating definitions for affordable and attainable housing relevant to West Kelowna.
 Higher levels of incentives should be offered for greater levels of affordability and/or a larger number of needed units.

+Action 1.1.4 Short term

+Consider creating an interim grant for deeply affordable non-market housing until the priority housing reserve fund is established.

+Action 1.1.5 Short term

-Short term ACTION 1.1.4 Consider creating an interim grant for deeply affordable non-market housing until the priority housing reserve fund is established.
-Short term ACTION 1.1.5 Set up a priority housing reserve fund to capture cash-in-lieu contributions from density bonusing.
-This would include creating a policy for how the fund will be used to create further incentives for non-market housing.
-Short term ACTION 1.1.6 Update the Zoning Bylaw to include structured density bonusing provisions in multi-family residential zones, with increasing density provided for a greater number and higher level of affordability provided.
-Short term (underway)
+Set up a priority housing reserve fund to capture cash-in-lieu contributions from density bonusing.
+This would include creating a

-ACTIONS IMPLEMENTATION TIMELINE ACTION 1.1.7 Review development approvals process to identify opportunities to fast- track priority housing types (see Key Direction #3) and update bylaws to formalize fast-tracking of development approvals for non-market housing.
-Short term ACTION 1.1.8 Prepare an incentives package that outlines the types of incentives offered by the City, the types of units and affordability levels the City is seeking to encourage, and information about available resources and funding (including provincial and federal funding sources).
+Actions Implementation Timeline policy for how the fund will be used to create further incentives for non-market housing.
+Action 1.1.6 Short term Update the Zoning Bylaw to include structured density bonusing provisions in multi-family residential zones, with increasing density provided for a greater number and higher level of affordability provided.
+Action 1.1.7 Short term Review development approvals process to identify opportunities to fast-track priority housing types (see Key Direction #3) and update bylaws to formalize fast-tracking of development approvals for non-market housing.
+Action 1.1.8 Short term Prepare an incentives package that outlines the types of incentives offered by the City, the types of units and affordability levels the City is seeking to encourage, and information about available resources and funding (including provincial and federal funding sources).
 This package should be updated as incentives are expanded over time.
-Short term ACTION 1.1.9 Complete periodic updates to the incentives policy based on ongoing monitoring and evaluation, land economic assessments, and housing needs assessments.
-Expand incentives over time as more resources are created through the priority housing reserve fund.
-Medium term, then ongoing
+Action 1.1.9 Medium term, then Complete periodic updates to the incentives policy based on ongoing monitoring and evaluation, land economic assessments, and housing needs assessments.
+Expand incentives over time as more resources are created through the priority housing reserve fund. ongoing